<< Yesterday

 1953 Robin Roberts hurls his 28th consecutive complete game, blanking Pittsburgh at Forbes Field, 2-0.
 The Phillies right-hander has finished every game he started since beating the Cardinals on August 28 last season, compiling a 21-7 record during the streak.

-1961 The sixth-place Cardinals (33-41) fire the unpopular Solly Hemus, replacing him at the helm with Johnny Keene, the team's third-base coach.
+1961 The sixth-place Cardinals (33-41) fire the unpopular Solly Hemus and replace him with Johnny Keene, the team's third-base coach.
 The new manager plays a pivotal role in the emergence of Bill White, Bob Gibson, and Curt Flood, allowing the young black players to play consistently for the club.

 1961 Cardinals' first baseman Bill White collects 14 total bases when he hits three home runs and a double.
 The 27-year-old infielder's offensive output helps the Redbirds rout the Dodgers at Los Angeles Memorial Coliseum, 9-1.